Melzar/onion-architecture-boilerplate/README.md

 * http context is empty in controllers, looks like http context is incorrectly injected into controller, everything is fine though in middlewares - applied workaround take a look at `getCurrentUser` helper

-* bcrypt do not support worker threads - follow [this](https://github.com/kelektiv/node.bcrypt.js/issues/709) issue.
-  As long as it's not closed, stay with applied version in package ( this issue is related to parallelization of mocha tests )